 - They try to memorize and plan out every little detail, setting themselves up for frustration when their child is in a different rhythm or on an alternate path completely.

-Mastering Practical Life activities and the resulting development of executive function skills, such as concentration, are the foundation for other subject areas.
-As a result, Practical Life skills & Gross Motor activities, along with time spent in nature and solid family reading habits, provide a solid foundation.
+Mastering practical life activities and the resulting development of executive function skills, such as concentration, are the foundation for other subject areas.
+As a result, practical life skills & gross-motor activities, along with time spent in nature and solid family reading habits, make for excellent homeschooling practices.
 The child will build from there.
 This supports and encourages a growth mindset in children.

 Montessori Primary Curriculum Resources